youtous/destr0yer-build/README.md

 You can use `ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook` to avoid ssh-key trust confirmation.

-### Docker-Swarm

-- Docker-Swarm requires a X509 root CA. A certificate for each node should be generated too: generate it using `generate-X509-certificate.rb`

-### Other commands
+### Useful commands

+- Docker-Swarm, Elastic, MariaDB and other services require a X509 root CA. The generation can be simplified using `generate-X509-certificate.rb`, `step-cli` is also a good candidate for managing certificates.
 - `bcrypt-passwd.sh` : helps to create a bcrypt password; requires `htpasswd` to be installed.

 ### Save `secrets` and `certs`

 Using `make` and the **Makefile** you can easily save secrets and certs in a safe place.
 For instance a private _Nextcloud_.
 - `make push` - save secrets and certs
 - `make pull` - restore secrets and certs